BarryCoding/fork-vue3-docs/src/study/components/component-basics.md

 <!-- https://www.figma.com/file/qa7WHDQRWuEZNRs7iZRZSI/components -->

 This is very similar to how we nest native HTML elements, but Vue implements its own component model that allows us to encapsulate custom content and logic in each component.
-Vue also plays nicely with native Web Components.
-If you are curious about the relationship between Vue Components and native Web Components, [read more here](/guide/extras/web-components).
+Vue also plays nicely with [native Web Components](/guide/extras/web-components).

 ## Defining a Component {#defining-a-component}

-When using a build step, we typically define each Vue component in a dedicated file using the `.vue` extension - known as a [Single-File Component](/guide/scaling-up/sfc) (SFC for short):
+When using a build step, we typically define each Vue component in a dedicated file using the `.vue` extension - known as a [Single-File Component](/study/components/sfc) (SFC for short):

 ```vue
 <script setup>